BY ARUN KUMAR SHRIVASTAV

 Since the military takeover in Myanmar in February 2021, Prime Minister Prayut Chan-o-cha's administration has adopted a remarkably accommodative stance towards the military junta.
 However, despite claiming engagement in “quiet diplomacy,” the Thai government has largely remained silent despite the Myanmar military's frequent atrociousness against civilians and the destabilization of regions along the Thai-Myanmar border.

-In recent months, Thailand has hosted several Track 1.5 dialogues involving the military and representatives from neighbouring countries, excluding the opposition Unity Government (NUG), which coordinates the anti-coup struggle.
+In recent months, Thailand has hosted several Track 1.5 dialogues involving the military and representatives from neighbouring countries, excluding the opposition National Unity Government (NUG), which coordinates the anti-coup struggle.
 The Thai government's approach can be attributed to various factors, including the close personal and institutional relationships between the two nations' militaries and Thailand's abidance to the Association of Southeast Asian Nations (ASEAN)'s norm of “non-interference.”

 In the lead-up to the election, the MFP's leader, Pita Limjaroenrat, pledged to change Thailand's current approach towards Myanmar as part of the party's broader commitment to human rights, justice, and the rule of law in Thai foreign policy.

 In his first press meeting after the election, Pita acknowledged Thailand's pivotal role in ensuring that Myanmar adheres to ASEAN's Five-Point Consensus peace plan.
 The plan calls for a prompt cessation of violence and inclusive political dialogue involving “all parties” in the conflict.
 Pita also emphasized his priority of establishing a humanitarian corridor between Thailand and Myanmar and supporting the implementation of the recently passed Burma Act by the U.S. Congress.
 The act authorizes the provision of non-lethal support for resistance forces in Myanmar.
-Pita pledged to “work with the community to make sure that we have the correct amount of pressure and commitment for people to resolve their conflict.”
+Pita pledged to “work with the international community to make sure that we have the correct amount of pressure and commitment for people to resolve their conflict.”

 Furthermore, Pita has stated that his policy on Myanmar would involve engagement “with all stakeholders,” including the opposition National Unity Government and other resistance forces.
 However, the military leadership in Naypyidaw appears concerned about the MFP's rising influence.
 Vice Senior Gen. Soe Win directed regional commanders along the Thai border, expressing fears that the MFP would support terrorists.
 As a result, he instructed heightened surveillance and gathering of information about the party's activities.